home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 ### Home Assistant Operating System

-Use a USB drive formatted with FAT, ext4, or NTFS and name it CONFIG (case sensitive).
-Create an `authorized_keys` file (no extension) containing your public key, and place it in the root of the USB drive.
-File needs to be ANSI encoded (not UTF-8) and must have Unix line ends (LF), not Windows (CR LF).
-See [Generating SSH Keys](#generating-ssh-keys) section below if you need help generating keys.
-Use the CLI (eg. SSH to the [SSH add-on] on port 22) and import the `authorized_keys` file with the `ha os import` command.
-You can now access your device as root over SSH on port 22222.
+Using a USB drive formatted with FAT32 or ext4 and named CONFIG (case sensitive), follow the following steps:

+1. Create an ANSI-encoded (not UTF-8) file named `authorized_keys` (no extension) containing your public key.
+Ensure that the file has Unix line endings (LF) and not Windows line endings (CR LF).
+See section [Generating SSH Keys](#generating-ssh-keys) below for instructions on generating keys.
+1. Place the `authorized_keys` file in the root of the USB drive.
+1. Use the CLI (e.g., SSH to the [SSH add-on] on port 22) to import the `authorized_keys` file by issuing command `ha os import`.
 Alternatively, the file will be imported from the USB when the Home Assistant OS device is rebooted.
+1. SSH root access to your host should now be available on port 22222.

 :::tip
-Make sure when you are copying the public key to the root of the USB drive that you rename the file correctly to `authorized_keys` with no `.pub` file extension.
+The `ha os import` command may respond `Command completed successfully` even if the import from USB did not occur.
+This has been seen in the case that the USB drive didn't mount successfully and the import command proceeded to import from the boot drive.
+If access fails even after an apparently successful import then execute command `ha host logs` and look for `Starting HassOS Configuration Manager...` and subsequent output to determine whether the USB mount succeeded and whether the import came from USB.
 :::

-You should then be able to SSH into your Home Assistant device.
+To SSH into your Home Assistant device.
 On Mac/Linux, use:

 ```shell
 ssh root@homeassistant.local -p 22222